 Built in 1962 by local businessman Richard Stottler, the Westgate Cocoa Beach Pier is a historical landmark on the Space Coast.
 Stretching 800 feet over the Atlantic Ocean, the Pier (originally known as “Canaveral Pier") was constructed with more than 2.5 miles of boardwalk planks and 270 pilings, each 40 feet in length.
 Since the beginning, the Pier has been a favorite of both locals and tourists, and has undergone many changes over the years.
 Longtime locals reminisce of the days in the early 1960s when visitors could drive their cars right up onto the Pier itself.
 The Pier also offered a “grandstand seat" for Mercury, Apollo and Space Shuttle launches at nearby Cape Canaveral (which was known as “Cape Kennedy" in honor of President John F. Kennedy between 1963 and 1973).
 Famous astronauts such as Alan Shepard, the first American in space, reportedly visited the Pier.

 In 1983, the Pier underwent a $2 million remodeling and expansion, which included the opening of the award-winning Pier House Restaurant (now known as the Atlantic Ocean Grille).
-Over the years, the restaurant has been awarded “Best in Brevard” and “Best Restaurant with a View” numerous times by Florida Today newspaper readers.
-In 1984, the Pier changed its name from Canaveral Pier to Cocoa Beach Pier.
+Over the years, the restaurant has been awarded “Best in Brevard" and “Best Restaurant with a View" numerous times by Florida Today newspaper readers.
+In 1984, the Pier changed its name from Canaveral Pier to its present name, Cocoa Beach Pier.
 The first Cocoa Beach Fest was held at the Pier in 1989.